LogtalkDotOrg/logtalk3/QUICK_START.md

 The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the JIProlog and XSB installation (right-click on the shortcut and select the "Run as administrator" option).
-PowerShell versions of the scripts listed above are also available (e.g.
+PowerShell versions of the scripts listed above are also available (e.g., `gplgt.ps1`).
-`gplgt.ps1`).
 PowerShell 7.3 or later version is required for running these scripts.